Alokjj1701/SampleBot/README.md

-# Twitch Viewer Bot
+# Twitch  Bot

-A headless Twitch viewer bot with proxy support, built using Electron and Puppeteer.
+A headless Twitch bot with proxy support, built using Electron and Puppeteer.

 ## Features